The man who retrieved the Ashes

 In Pudsey, one of England's greatest batsmen is born.
 Len Hutton will always be remembered for his 364 against Australia at The Oval in 1938 - the highest score in Ashes Tests, and the highest in any Test at the time.
 He was a stylish, technically impeccable opener who could switch easily between attack and defence as the situation demanded.
 He established himself after a poor start - 0 and 1 on debut - and played arguably his finest innings at Lord's in 1953, a flashing 145 against Australia.
-That summer Hutton led England to regain the Ashes, in coronation year as well, and he was the first professional to be regularly appointed as England captain.
+That summer Hutton led England to regain the Ashes, in a coronation year as well, and he was the first professional to be regularly appointed England captain.
 In 1956 he became only the third cricketer (after Jack Hobbs and Don Bradman) to be knighted for services to the game as a player.
 In the first innings of a Test he averaged a mighty 65, with 17 of his 19 centuries.
 Hutton injured his left arm badly during the Second World War, spending eight months in hospital and emerging with one arm two inches shorter than the other.
 He later became an England selector.
 He died in Kingston-upon-Thames in 1990.

 A World Cup final at Lord's - and an unforgettable toe-crushing interrogation from Joel Garner.
-West Indies retained their crown with a 92-run victory over England, with Garner wrapping things up in blistering style with a spell of 5 for 4 in 11 balls.
+West Indies retained their crown with a 92-run victory over England - Garner wrapping things up in blistering style with a spell of 5 for 4 in 11 balls.
 Four were bowled, three yorked, and four of them also bagged ducks.
 Geoff Boycott and Mike Brearley had laid a platform with an opening partnership of 129, but they did so too slowly, and England crumbled from 183 for 2 to 194 all out.
 Earlier Viv Richards had lashed a regal 138 and Collis King had had his moment in the sun with a thumping 66-ball 86.

 A thrilling end to a damp day at Edgbaston as India held their nerve to overcome England in the final of the last edition of the Champions Trophy.
 In a match reduced to 20 overs, India were kept down to 129 thanks to Ravi Bopara's 3 for 20 with his dibbly-dobbly medium-pace.
 Bopara was in fine nick with the bat too and took England to a point when they needed 28 off the last three overs.
 But Ishant Sharma, Ravindra Jadeja, and R Ashwin turned the tables at the death.
 Leading them was the ice-cool MS Dhoni, who became the first captain to win all ICC trophies.

 Zimbabwe's first captain is born.
 Dave Houghton was also their first centurion, after making a painstaking 121 against India in Zimbabwe's inaugural Test, in Harare in 1992-93.
 Then his approach was dictated by the weight of the occasion, but ordinarily he was an attacking batsman of real quality.
 Against Sri Lanka in Bulawayo two years later, he smashed a massive 266, but his most famous innings came before Zimbabwe were granted Test status.
-In the 1987 World Cup, Houghton made a glorious 142 against New Zealand in Hyderabad - only one other Zimbabwean scored more than 12 - and led his side from 104 for 7 to within three runs of the Kiwis' 242 for 7.
+In the 1987 World Cup, Houghton made a glorious 142 against New Zealand in Hyderabad - only one other Zimbabwean scored more than 12 - and led his side from 104 for 7 to within three runs of New Zealand's 242 for 7.
 He later became national coach, and he is now a TV commentator.

 A massive partnership at Lord's, as Bill Edrich and Denis Compton, in the middle of their greatest year, punished a modest South Africa attack.
 The pair added 370, with Edrich cracking 189 and Compton 208.
 At the time it was the highest partnership for the third wicket in a Test.
 It remains England's highest for the third wicket, and is the highest for any wicket in a Lord's Test.